Your pet’s emotional and physical well-being is prioritized with every visit. We put the patients first!

 With parents who both served in the Marines, Cari didn’t have the luxury of “growing up” anywhere in particular.
 Over the course of her childhood, the family lived in five different states, and Cari was the “new kid” 19 different times.
 While the scenery may have changed, the one thing that remained constant in Cari’s upbringing was her love of animals.
 This fondness only grew stronger over the years, and now Cari is able to share that passion for pets with the clients and patients of Olympia Veterinary Hospital!

-For Athena Moore, veterinary medicine isn’t just a career goal—it’s been her passion since the age of eight.
+For Athena, veterinary medicine isn’t just a career goal—it’s been her passion since the age of eight.
 That was the year her family brought home Ivy, a golden retriever who quickly became Athena’s shadow and best friend.
 From that moment on, caring for animals didn’t feel like a chore—it felt like a calling.

 “One small cat changes coming home to an empty house to coming home.”